 finding the memory location for the number of lives in a game (via the cheat searching interface) you can set it up such that every time the value decreases (lose a life) the controller rumbles.

-Rumble tested with X360 controller, input driver dinput, joypad driver xinput.
+Rumble tested with X360 controller, input driver dinput, controller driver xinput.

 Available rumble controls: